 Cleveland's Quicken Loans Arena often referred to as simply The Q, opened in 1994.
 The Q is home to the world champion Cleveland Cavaliers basketball team, as well the Lake Erie Monsters hockey team and the Cleveland Gladiators Arena football team.
-The site also hosts numerous concerts and other special events.
+The site hosts numerous concerts and other special events.

 Attending an event at Quicken Loans Arena is one of the city's highlights.